DigitalCommons/mykomap-site-example/README.md

 \*This step can be carried out earlier in the process, if desired
 <br/>

-- Set the remote origin to your new repo and push to main:
+- Set the remote origin to your new repo and push to main
 ```
 git remote add origin git@github.com:DigitalCommons/my-new-mykomap
 git push --set-upstream origin/main
 ```
-- Create a development branch: <br />
+- Create a development branch <br />
 ```
 git checkout –b development
 ```